 Learn.
 Create.
 Collaborate.
 Build healthy relationships.

-media to disrupt gender-based stereotypes and attitudes that can lead to violence, while teaching adolescents how to build healthy relationships both online and off.
+Our unique intervention uses art and media to disrupt gender-based stereotypes and attitudes that can lead to violence, while teaching adolescents how to navigate the emotions that arise within relationships.

-Raison d’art knows that it is important for us all to learn about healthy relationships and ways to prevent gender‑based violence, including teen and youth dating violence.
-Gender-based violence has both immediate and long-lasting impacts on a person’s physical and mental health as well as consequences for families, communities and society as a whole.
-New research is crucial to understanding how our youth, living in this digital world, is impacted.
+portraitX is born from the idea that it is important for us all to learn about healthy relationships and ways to prevent gender-based violence, including teen and youth dating violence.
+We know that gender-based violence has both immediate and long-lasting impacts on a person’s physical and mental health as well as consequences for families, communities and society as a whole.
+However, new research is crucial to understanding how our youth, living in this digital world, is impacted.